imagej/imagej.github.io/pages/BigStitcher_manual_translation.md

   - Clicking **Apply** will apply the current translation and leave the *transformation window* open for further movement of views

-{% capture includecontent %} The range of movement is limited, if you wish to move views by a large amount, you have to repeatedly apply a translation {% endcapture %}
+{% include sidebox-right content='The range of movement is limited, if you wish to move views by a large amount, you have to repeatedly apply a translation' %}

-{% include info-box content=includecontent %}

 ![BigStitcher\_Arrange\_Views002.png](BigStitcher_Arrange_Views002.png
 "BigStitcher_Arrange_Views002.png")